bhavinshah7/Mini-Java-Compiler/README.md

 # README #

-This aim of this project is to construct a compiler for  [Extended MiniJava](https://www.cs.rit.edu/~hh/teaching/doku.php?id=cc17:eminijava) language.
-The project is divided into different phases.
+This aim of this project is to construct a compiler for  [Extended MiniJava](https://cs.rit.edu/~hh/teaching/doku.php?id=cc17:eminijava) language.
+The compiler is being constructed in various logical phases.
+The phases are defined as follows:

-1. Lexical Analysis
+1. Lexical Analysis: Separate a stream of characters into different tokens of the language which are described by using regular expressions.

 2. Syntax Analysis
 3. Name Analysis
 4. Type checking